Managed control planes (MCPs) are Crossplane control plane environments that are fully managed by Upbound. Upbound manages:

 - the maintenance of the core Crossplane components that make up a managed control plane.

 This lets users focus on building their APIs and operating their control planes, while Upbound handles the rest.
-Each managed control plane has its own dedicated API server connecting users to their MCP.
+Each managed control plane has its own dedicated API server connecting users to their control plane.

 Users running open source Crossplane may face scalability limitations when attempting to create control planes that can manage lots of resources.
 Kubernetes clusters running Crossplane install hundreds or thousands of Kubernetes Custom Resource Definitions (